Venue

 There are 2 limiting factors of how many participants you can have at the jam:

-The physical space has to be big enough for all of the participants to sit with their laptops and set ups in the same room.
+The physical space has to be big enough for all of the participants to sit with their laptops / equipment setups in the same room.

 The power requirements for that many laptops or computers to be running at the same time.
 You should also consider the need of at least 1 plug socket per jammer, if not more.
 See Setting up your venue for more details.

-The room should be heatable or cool-able depending on your locations climate.
+The room should be heatable or cool-able depending on your location's climate.
 Even in cold climate, computers get hot and bodies get sweaty - so make sure you can control the temperature!
+This might create more load on the power requirements if you need to plug heating/cooling equipment.

-It is important your jam is not just work focused.
-Therefore we recommend you find a venue which also has break out space/separate areas that can be used for meal times, social time, playing video games and other more relaxed activities.
+It is noteworthy that your jam is not just work focused.
+Therefore, we recommend you find a venue which also has break out space/separate areas that can be used for meal times, social time, playing video games and other more relaxed activities.
 A separate area for sleeping if you are staying overnight is also recommended.

-Having a larger space to show presentations is also a really big plus - for showing the keynote at the start of the jam, and having groups present their work at the end.
+Having a larger space to show presentations is also a massive plus - for showing the keynote at the start of the jam, and having groups present their work at the end.
 See the presentations part of the guide for more information.

 How to approach institutions and organisations to ask for space